The Mosel Valley Wine Guide

 1. Kabinett: Wines that are dry with around 10% ABV or off-dry (partly sweet) with about 8.5% ABV.
 You’ll find a great deal of Mosel wines in this category.
 Many are great.

-4. Beerenauslese (ba): “Berry Select Harvest” Grapes are hand picked that have higher levels of noble rot.
-Wine created in this level are exceptionally sweet.
+4. Beerenauslese (BA): “Berry Select Harvest” Grapes are hand-picked that have higher levels of noble rot.
+Wines created at this level are exceptionally sweet.

-5. Trockenbeerenauslese (tba): “Dry Berry Select Harvest” The most raisinated noble rot grapes are selected for the highest end sweet wines of the region.
+5. Trockenbeerenauslese (BTA): “Dry Berry Select Harvest” The most raisinated noble rot grapes are selected for the highest-end sweet wines of the region.

 The VDP is an association of German wine estates that classifies wines by the quality of the vineyard.
-Wines are rated as Gutswein (regional wines) all the way up to Grosse Lage which designates the very best vineyards of Germany.
-While the association has invited only about 200 wineries in Germany, you will see these vineyard classifications on the neck of a bottle of Mosel Riesling.
+Specifically, wines are rated as Gutswein (regional wines) all the way up to Grosse Lage, which designates the very best vineyards of Germany.
+While the association has invited only about 200 wineries in Germany, you will see these vineyard classifications appear on the neck of the bottle.

 Finding Great Mosel Wines by Vintage

-The second layer of finding great quality in the Mosel is knowing, and respecting, vintage variation.
-Very simply, cool climate wine growing regions like the Mosel Valley tend to be more susceptible to variable weather conditions.
-It’s possible that great producers will still make great wines on less favorable vintages, but bulk/value wines usually suffer.
+Next, the second layer of finding great quality in the Mosel is knowing and respecting vintage variation.
+Very simply, cool-climate wine-growing regions like the Mosel Valley tend to be more susceptible to variable weather conditions.
+It’s possible that great producers will still make great wines in less favorable vintages, but bulk/value wines usually suffer.

-As a general rule, great vintages (like 2015) offer amazing wines at all price points, whereas less-awesome vintages (like 2016) require some buying finesse.
+As a general rule, great vintages offer amazing wines at all price points, whereas less impressive vintages (like 2016) require some discerning buying.

 YearRatingNotes